Welcome to the blog

 Okay…but what do these columns actually tell us?

-The scores column contains a matrix for each barcode that corresponds to to how confident SingleR is in assigning each cell type to the barcode for that row.
+The scores column contains a matrix for each barcode that corresponds to how confident SingleR is in assigning each cell type to the barcode for that row.
 The labels column is the most confident assignment singleR has for that particular barcode.
 The delta column contains the “delta” value for each cell, which is the gap, or the difference between the score for the assigned label and the median score across all labels.
 If the delta is small, this indicates that the cell matches all labels with the same confidence, so the assigned label is not very meaningful.
 SingleR can discard cells with low delta values caused by (i) ambiguous assignments with closely related reference labels and (ii) incorrect assignments that match poorly to all reference labels – so in the pruned.labels column you will find “cleaner” or more reliable labels.

 How many cells have low confidence labels?